The Philadelphia Phillies, New York Mets and New York Yankees shared a rare distinction this past weekend.

 You can’t make this up: a Mets dog and a Braves home run

-With no fans allowed in ballparks, some MLB clubs allowed fans to send in pictures of themselves to get blown up on a cardboard cutout.
-The cutouts are then placed in one of the empty seats.
+With no fans allowed in ballparks, some MLB clubs have allowed fans to send in a picture of themselves to get blown up and turned into a cardboard cutout.
+The cutout is then placed in one of the empty seats.

 The Mets’ Michael Conforto and Jeff McNeil added a new twist — their dogs.